DaoHai/AIND-Sudoku/README.md

 Q: How do we use constraint propagation to solve the naked twins problem?
 A: *Student should provide answer here*

+Constraint Propagation is a way to tighten the search space by iteratively applying a constraint to the problem until there is no more change.
+For the naked twin strategies, we firstly find all the boxes with only two values and loop over each element of these boxes.
+For each box in this set, we find its peer (either one (found) or zeros (not found)) having same set of two values.
+Next, for pair of boxes with identical two values, we find the peers of this pair of boxes.
+For each box in this peers, we eliminate the two values from its possible values.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: *Student should provide answer here*

+The sole difference between diagonal sudoku and conventional one is that the former one has two more units being constituted by two diagonals.
+Because of that, the unit list has to be modified and consequently, the peers for each box is changed.
+The strategies including elimination, only choice, search and naked twins remains the same.

 ### Install